ForwardFeed/MyBashUtils/DNSRestrictionsBypass/ReadMe.md

 ```
 sudo ./dnsbypass <your domain name>
 example: sudo ./dnsbypass github.com
+sudo ./dnsbypass -remove <your domaine name> # to remove one line
 ```

 and then you can acces your previously redirected/blocked website